Amazon's bestselling mosquito repellent bracelets are on sale, plus more DEET-free mosquito repellent options

 This pack of mosquito repellent bracelets are infused with citronella, geranium and lemongrass essential oils, which might help naturally repel insects without the use of chemicals including DEET or registered pesticides.
 These accessories are stretchy, fit most sizes and ages and can be worn on your wrist or ankle comfortably.

-"The fact that these bracelets are DEET-free is a huge plus for me," says an Amazon customer.
+"The fact that these bracelets are DEET-free is a huge plus for me," an Amazon customer says.
 "The scent is not overpowering, yet it manages to create a protective barrier that keeps mosquitoes at bay.
 While no repellent can provide 100% protection, I found the bracelets to be highly effective in reducing mosquito bites."

 Cliganic 10 pack mosquito repellent bracelets, $8 (regularly $10)